AlbertoV5/DxTracker-Reaper/README.md

 ## Configuration
 You can modify values on DxTracker.ini

-The score theshold for returning a frame: `threshold = 0.9`
+`threshold = 0.9` The score theshold for returning a frame.

-Granularity of Embeded Utterance Frames for guide track: `hoplength = 1` `framelength = 3`
+`hoplength = 1` `framelength = 3` Granularity of Embeded Utterance Frames for guide track.

-Reaper, new project items can overlap between different Dx tracks: `overlapitems = True`
+`overlapitems = True` Reaper, new project items can overlap between different Dx tracks.